eth-siplab/BeliefPPG/README.md

 hr, uncertainty, time_intervals = infer_hr(ppg, sampling_rate)
 ```

-The accuracy of BeliefPPG is improved by providing additional acceleration information about the PPG sensor.
-Users can also select the decoding/inference algorithm, the uncertainty measure, and whether BeliefPPG should also directly operate on the time-domain for more accurate estimates (see the [paper](https://static.siplab.org/papers/uai2023-beliefppg-supplementary.pdf) for more information):

 The accuracy of BeliefPPG can be enhanced by incorporating accelerometer data alongside the PPG signals.
 Additionally, users can choose between belief propagation and Viterbi decoding, specify the uncertainty measure, and decide whether to disable the time-domain backbone of the network architecture.
 Detailed explanations of these features can be found in our [paper](https://static.siplab.org/papers/uai2023-beliefppg-supplementary.pdf).
 ```python
 from beliefppg import infer_hr